dapperlabs/nba-smart-contracts/README.md

 - `pub event Withdraw(id: UInt64, from: Address?)`

     Emitted when a Moment is withdrawn from a collection. `id` refers to the global Moment ID.
 If the collection was in an account's storage when it was withdrawn, `from` will show the address of the account that it was withdrawn from.
-If the collection was not in storage when the Moment was withdrawn, `from` will be `nil`
+If the collection was not in storage when the Moment was withdrawn, `from` will be `nil`.

 - `pub event Deposit(id: UInt64, to: Address?)`

     Emitted when a Moment is deposited into a collection. `id` refers to the global Moment ID.
 If the collection was in an account's storage when it was deposited, `to` will show the address of the account that it was deposited to.
-If the collection was not in storage when the Moment was deposited, `to` will be `nil`
+If the collection was not in storage when the Moment was deposited, `to` will be `nil`.

 ## NBA Top Shot Marketplace